pacifik80/data-progr-assignment/README.md

 3. Getting mean and standard deviation columns
 ---

-req_columns variable explicitly defines columns that contain mean and std measures to simplify script readability dataset variable is created with only required columns and saved to "dataset.txt" file in current project directory
+req_columns variable explicitly defines columns that contain mean and std measures to simplify script readability.
+"dataset" variable is created with only required columns and saved to "dataset.txt" file in current project directory

 4. Preparing tidy data set
 ---